Tetsuya Noda: Concept

+Development

+Chieko Tsuzuki of The National Museum of Modern Art, Tokyo described Noda's works as follows, "The diverse expressions of his works up until the mid-1970s, incorporating a myriad of elements and having a slight tendency to be overly explanatory, were gradually narrowed down.
+In the latter half of the 1970s, his works were centered around a combination of woodcuts and silkscreens.
+Through this combination, he increasingly produced works that expressed the expansion of space.
+Specifically, he minimized the use of subject matter; brought out the effect of light and subtle shading; and created a large, empty space on the surface plane, via capturing the subject from a low perspective.
+Regardless of their minimal images, his works during this period reveal a further deepening of his expression that enriched the viewers' impression and their lingering memory.
+In the 1980s and the 1990s, such expressions were further developed to depict works with a stronger sense of serenity and lyricism.
+These works differed from any type of independent painting that became complete via what had been depicted on the plane, or from any talkative kind of painting.
+Rather, the works of Noda from that era are pictures that utilized printing, with the aim of reaching into the minds and consciousness of the viewers, through their going back and forth between sets of ideas: the usual and the unusual, the individual and the universal, and reality and fiction.
+The viewer might also perceive a sense of consciousness to interact with the work, an idea which is shared by much of contemporary art."

 Techniques

 Each print is created through a unique and multilayered method he himself developed.
 He begins by selecting a photograph, taken on the day of the title, that he manipulates in various ways.
 First he adds drawn elements—such as lines or shading—and whites out other aspects of the image.
 The altered photo is then scanned in an old-fashioned mimeograph machine, a process that creates a stencil of the image.
 Next Noda takes a sheet of handmade Japanese paper which he uses for all of his prints and applies subtle color through traditional woodblock technique.
 Finally he silkscreens his manipulated photo over the top and adds his signature, his name along with an inked thumbprint.